 Our MBA is designed for practising managers who want to gain a generalist perspective on management.
 It has been developed for those wanting to develop their entrepreneurial and consultancy skills to progress in an established company or to set up an independent venture.
 It is an MBA for those who are serious about practice.
 We do not ask you to complete a dissertation.
 Instead we have a project module worth one third of the course's credits which enhances your entrepreneurship skills or your ability to act as a consultant to your own or another organisation.

 Study part time

 The Modular MBA course, starting in September, is studied part time over three years.
 You replicate the experience of the full time MBA and join a new full time cohort for each of your three years.

 What is distinctive about the Middlesex MBA?

-- International experience with a well-established international field trip for full-time students.
-Previous trips have taken place in Cape Town, Milan, Paris, Barcelona and Hong Kong - all costs are included in the fees.
+- International experience with a well-established international field trip for full time students -previous trips have taken place in Cape Town, Milan, Paris, Barcelona and Hong Kong and all costs are included in the fees

 - Guaranteed membership of the CMI on successful course completion.

 The School Office